cessen/tenthash/docs/design_rationale.md

 First, the arrangement of the four integers in the inner loop is different.
 This different arrangement makes SIMD implementations a tad more straightforward, which might be worthwhile on some platforms.

 Second, between rounds it is *A and B* that are swapped rather than C and D (the equivalent of B and D in Skein's arrangement).
-This improves the instruction level parallelism of the mixing function.
-Although in practice, modern compilers unroll the loop and elide the swaps anyway, so it largely ends up being moot.
+In some back-of-the-napkin analysis I did, this supposedly improves instruction level parallelism.
+Although I don't feel confident about that, and in any case modern compilers unroll the loop and elide the swaps anyway, so it largely ends up being moot.

-However, the important thing to point out is that neither of these tweaks make any *functional* difference: if you also correspondingly rearrange Skein's rotation constants and the input block, you end up with identical mixing, just with the positions of the final integers swapped around.
+However, the important thing to point out is that neither of these tweaks make any *functional* difference: this mixing function is structurally equivalent to Skein's.

 ### The mixing function's rotation constants.

 *(For those who are curious about the details of how TentHash's rotation constants were generated, please see [the source code of the program that generated them](../supplemental/optimize_constants).
-This section only discusses the high-level approach and its justification.)*
+This section discusses what the constants were optimized for and why, as well as the results of that optimization, but not the specifics of the optimization approach itself.)*

-Skein's rotation constants are optimized to reach full diffusion of the whole hash state as quickly as possible.
+Skein's rotation constants were optimized to reach full diffusion of the whole hash state as quickly as possible.
 This is because Skein fully diffuses the hash state *many times over* between input blocks, and its cryptographic strength (according to the authors—I have no cryptography expertise) benefits from maximizing the number of those full diffusions.

 However, TentHash doesn't need to fully diffuse its hash state between input blocks.
 Rather, it needs to diffuse the hash state to the equivalent of TentHash's 160-bit output size in as few rounds as possible.
 The rationale behind this is that a hash cannot have a lower chance of collisions than its final output size permits.
 Therefore, diffusing beyond that output size is wasted effort.